quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part26_The_Bellman_Err.md

 ??x
 The Bellman Error (BE) measures how well a given value function approximates the true optimal value function.
 A lower BE indicates that the value function is closer to the optimal one.

-In the provided example, for MDP1 with value function \( v = 0 \), the BE is zero because it exactly matches the optimal solution.
+In the provided example, for MDP1 with value function $v = 0$, the BE is zero because it exactly matches the optimal solution.
 However, for MDP2 with a similar value function, the BE is non-zero due to differences in state representation and transitions. x??

 ---

 #### Minimal Bellman Error (min-BE)
 Background context: The minimal BE value function represents the best possible approximation of the true optimal value function given certain constraints.
-In the text, it's noted that MDP1 has a minimal BE value function \( v = 0 \) for any \(\alpha\), while MDP2 requires a different approach.
+In the text, it's noted that MDP1 has a minimal BE value function $v = 0 $ for any$\alpha$, while MDP2 requires a different approach.
 :p What is the minimal Bellman Error (min-BE) in this example?
 ??x
 The minimal Bellman Error (min-BE) in the given example refers to the value function that minimizes the BE.
-For MDP1, any constant \( v = 0 \) is the exact solution and thus has a min-BE of zero.
+For MDP1, any constant $v = 0$ is the exact solution and thus has a min-BE of zero.

 For MDP2, since states B and B' must be treated equally, the minimal BE value function cannot exactly match the optimal one due to state indistinguishability constraints.
 The exact form would depend on the specific value assigned to these states. x??